Norris Canyon, California

-Norris Canyon is a census-designated place in Contra Costa County, California.
+Norris Canyon is a census-designated place in Contra Costa County, California,United States.
 Norris Canyon sits at an elevation of 1063 feet (324 m).
-The 2020 United States census reported Norris Canyon's population was 1,313.
+The 2020 United States census reported Norris Canyon's population as 1,313.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 3.61 square miles (9.35 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 3.61 square miles (9.35 km^{2}), all land.

 Demographics

 Norris Canyon first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Norris Canyon had a population of 1,313.
-The population density was 363.7 PD/sqmi.
-The racial makeup of Norris Canyon was 24.3% White, 1.9% African American, 0.4% Native American, 67.0% Asian, 0.0% Pacific Islander, 1.6% from other races, and 4.8% from two or more races.
-Hispanic or Latino of any race were 3.3% of the population.